janhq/jan/docs/docs/guides/quickstart.md

 # 3. Use your model

-Restart the Jan application and look for the your new custom model in the Hub.
+Restart the Jan application and look for your model in the Hub.

 ![image](https://hackmd.io/_uploads/HJLAqvwI6.png)

 There you go.
-If you have any questions or request GGUF version of any models, please message us on [Jan Discord](https://discord.gg/Dt7MxDyNNZ).
+If you have any questions or want to request for more preconfigured GGUF models, please message us on [Jan Discord](https://discord.gg/Dt7MxDyNNZ).